ColtenZimm/PWA-Text-Editor/README.md

 ## Credits

-Completed individually using starter code by: Emmanuel Lakis (https://github.com/pexApred)
+Completed individually using starter code by: Colten Zimmerman

 ## License